OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 * 1x 1-Wire temperature sensor
     * Should read "Dallas 18B20" on the part

-Then grab the following from your kit:
+Additionally, grab the following from your kit:

 * 1x LCD Screen
 * 4x Jumper wires (M-F)